Franckdot/Franckdot/README.md

 <p>I´m an information technology engineer🧔 with little professional experience but with the desire to continue learning↗️</p>

-- 🍺 lover of beer
+- 🍺 Beer Lover
+- 🍕 Pizza Lover
--
+- 🎮 Videogame Lover

 | Rank | Languages |
 |-----:|-----------|